KhronosGroup/glTF-Sample-Models/2.0/AnisotropyBarnLamp/README.md

 The light bulb glass uses [KHR_materials_transmission](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_transmission) and [KHR_materials_volume](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_volume) for clear glass with reflection and refraction.

 The metal parts have multi-layer surface reflections.
-The copper is covered with fine grooves which cause anisotropic-stretched reflections, here replicated with [KHR_materials_anisotropy](https://github.com/KhronosGroup/glTF/pull/1798).
+The copper is covered with fine grooves which cause anisotropic-stretched reflections, here replicated with [KHR_materials_anisotropy](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_materials_anisotropy).
 Some of the copper has oxidized in the corners reducing reflectivity and metalness.
 The grooves and oxidation are present in the baseColorTexture and in the roughnessTexture, which is in the green channel of the `metallicRoughnessTexture`.
 The metal parts have additionally been covered in a glossy clearcoat glaze which contributes non-anisotropic reflections, here simulated with [KHR_materials_clearcoat](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_materials_clearcoat).

 ![Screenshots with Anisotropy enabled and disabled.](screenshot/anisotropy_WithWithout.jpg)

 Anisotropy enabled (above left), compared with disabled (above right).

+## Anisotropy Texture

 The anisotropy rotation is varied across the model using an `anisotropyTexture`.
 The red channel and green channel control the rotation relative to the surface tangents, while the blue channel acts as a scalar or mask for the overall anisotropy.
 Radial gradient sweeps are used to create the radial anisotropy where the metal parts have been brushed in a circular pattern.